 If you find yourself switching between post statuses (draft, published, scheduled, etc.) often, you may…

 Some people like to use their blog to stream their personalized media from various social media accounts.
-It puts everything in one place, and lets you own your own data.
-An essential piece to this your Instagram account.
+It puts everything in one place and lets you own your own data.
+An essential piece of this your Instagram account.
 Instagrate makes this possible.

 What’s It Do?

 Instagrate pulls in a stream of your Instagram photos and allows you to distribute them on your blog however you want.
 You can set-up each image as a separate post automatically, import the photos to your media library, or be ultra-selective and post images or posts manually.

 Instagrate features support for multiple Instagram accounts, video, galleries, comments, hashtag filters and a lot more.
 It’s set-up to work with a Cron job as well if you want to post new images on Instagram automatically.
 You can also customize the output of your Instagram photos with a precise level of customization, such as including captions, tags, comments, profile URLs and more.